EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------

 ### <a name ="FGC.ShowGUI">FGC.ShowGUI</a>
-Shows the GUI.
-The GUI is read as a scene.
-When calling this method during a game, save the scene data in advance.
-The GUI to be shown can be selected using an argument.
+Show the GUI, which will be read as a scene.
+This method will be called after saving the scene data during the game.
+GUI shown with a argument is selectable.

 	 public static void ShowGUI(string returnSceneName)
 	 public static void ShowGUI(FresviiGUI.Mode modeFlgs, string returnSceneName)